MorganBergen/solidity-kubi/lectures/lecture-01/README.md

 1. **`config`** Ethereum platform features enable at launch `config`.
 Enabling and disabling features once the blockchain is running requires scheduling a hard fork.

-2. Initial block gas limit
+2. Initial block gas limits

 ### 4. Initializing the Geth Database